 Dental issues detected when they’re still minor can often be treated with non-invasive methods.
 However, skipping out on your dental checkups leaves you at risk for oral complications that can lead to extensive treatment and recovery.

-Set your family up with a Stratford dentist prepared to treat a variety of conditions and help you stay out of the dental exam chair if at all possible.
+Set your family up with a Shelton dentist prepared to treat a variety of conditions and help you stay out of the dental exam chair if at all possible.